Flea Eggs in Cats and Dogs:

 1. Is your dog or cat allowed to walk or sit on your bed?
 If not, there is no chance you will see flea eggs on your sheets, as they will necessarily fall off your pet's coat.

 2. Can you see flea feces?
 Flea feces fall in the exact same places as the eggs.
 These droppings look like dark dust.
-To check if the dust you have collected is from fleas, you need to put it on a damp piece of paper.
+To check if the dust you have collected is from fleas, put it on a damp piece of paper.
 If you notice a red discharge (i.e., undigested blood from flea meals), chances are you also have flea eggs in your bed.

 3. Do you have itchy red spots on your ankles and legs?
 This may also indicate that your home is infested with fleas.